Install Linux Mint 6 to a Flash Drive in Windows

 - Download the LinuxMint-6.iso

-- Download and run USB Installer for Linux Mint 6 and follow the onscreen instructions
+- Download and run the Universal USB Installer and follow the onscreen instructions.

 Upon reboot, you should have a successful launch of USB Linux Mint (Portable Linux Mint) from your flash memory stick.